sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=SoqRHI5ldXs&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

+### 1. Introduction to VIX Index
-The video discusses a trading strategy centered around the VIX Index, often referred to as the "fear index," which measures implied volatility in the S&P 500 options market.
-Here's a summary of the key points:
+- **Definition**: The VIX Index, known as the " Fear Index," measures the implied volatility of option premiums on the S&P 500.

-1. **Understanding the VIX**:
+- **Calculation**: It is calculated in real-time and listed with the ticker symbol VIX.
+- **Behavior**:
+  - Fluctuates between overbought and oversold conditions.
+  - High readings often indicate fear, which can be short-lived, while low readings suggest complacency.

+### 2. Relationship Between VIX and Stock Market
-   - The VIX is inversely related to the stock market; when it rises, the stock market tends to fall, and vice versa.
+- **Inverse Relationship**: When the VIX rises, the stock market tends to decline, and vice versa.
-   - High VIX readings indicate fear or uncertainty, while low readings suggest complacency.

-2. **Backtesting Strategies**:
+- **Complacency Signal**: Low VIX readings may signal excessive bullishness in the market.

+### 3. Trading Strategies Based on VIX
+#### Strategy 1: VIX vs. 20-Day Moving Average
+- **Rule**:
-   - **Strategy 1**: Comparing daily returns of the S&P 500 when the VIX is above or below its 20-day moving average.
-Results show higher returns when the VIX rises.
+  - Buy S&P 500 when VIX is above its 20-day moving average.
+  - Sell when VIX drops below the moving average.
+- **Performance**:
+  - Daily Return: Higher returns (0.05%) when VIX is above the moving average compared to when it's below (0.03%).
+  - Weekly Return: Higher returns (0.25%) when VIX is above its 10-week moving average.

+#### Strategy 2: VIX and Bollinger Bands
+- **Rule**:
-   - **Strategy 2**: Using VIX and Bollinger Bands.
-This strategy involves buying the S&P 500 if the VIX breaks above its 10-day upper band, with an exit rule based on recent price action.
-It yields a steady equity curve but underperforms buy-and-hold returns.
+  - Buy S&P 500 if VIX breaks above the 10-day upper Bollinger Band.
-   - **Strategy 3**: A breakout strategy combining VIX highs and RSI (Relative Strength Index).
-This strategy shows slightly better performance than the previous one.
-   - **Strategy 4**: An overnight strategy where positions are held for 24 hours.
-This approach is designed to capitalize on short-term market moves but still underperforms buy-and-hold returns.

-3. **Key Takeaways**:
+  - Exit when today's close exceeds yesterday's high.
+- **Performance**:
+  - Average Return per Trade: 0.45% (4.6% annualized).
+  - Max Drawdown: 22% vs. 55% for S&P 500.

+#### Strategy 3: VIX Breakout with RSI Filter
+- **Rule**:
+  - Buy when VIX sets a new 20-day high and the 5-day RSI is above 65.
+  - Exit when today's close exceeds yesterday's high.
+- **Performance**:
+  - Average Return per Trade: 0.55% (4.8% annualized).
+  - Max Drawdown: 22% vs. 55% for S&P 500.

+#### Strategy 4: Overnight VIX Strategy
+- **Rule**:
+  - Buy S&P 500 at market close and sell the next trading day.
+- **Performance**:
+  - Number of Trades (Since 2000): 577.
+  - Average Return per Trade: 0.28%.
+  - Risk-Adjusted Returns (Sharpe Ratio): 69.

+### 4. Conclusions
-   - The VIX can be a useful tool for identifying potential trading opportunities, particularly during periods of fear or uncertainty.
+- The VIX can be a powerful tool for identifying trading opportunities in the stock market.
-   - While the strategies tested do not outperform buy-and-hold in absolute terms, they offer lower drawdowns and risk-adjusted returns, making them attractive options depending on risk tolerance.

-4. **Conclusion**:
+- "Buy when there's fear in the market" is emphasized, aligning with Nathan Rothschild's advice: "The time to buy is when there's blood in the streets."

+### 5. Additional Notes
-   - The video emphasizes the importance of using the VIX to identify trading opportunities, especially during periods of market stress.
-It concludes with a quote highlighting that buying when there's fear in the market can be profitable, aligning with the idea of contrarian investing.
+- The article emphasizes the importance of using VIX as a contrarian indicator.

-Overall, the video explores various ways to incorporate the VIX into trading strategies, aiming to capitalize on market volatility and investor sentiment.
+- Subscribers are encouraged to engage by leaving comments and subscribing for more content.
 </details>

 <details>